yao-laboratory/cellMarkerPipe/README.md

 ### Tutorial
 #### Input
-The neccessary input file is the counts matrix data in 10x format (`matrix.mtx`, `gene.tsv` and `barcode.tsv`) under 'data_dir'.
+The neccessary input file is the counts matrix data in 10x format (`matrix.mtx`, `gene.tsv` and `barcode.tsv`) under `DATADIR`.
 You can choose to provide group information of the cells or not.
-If you want to use your own cell group, then it needs to be provided in file named `group.csv` under 'data_dir'.
+If you want to use your own cell group, then it needs to be provided in file named `group.csv` under `DATADIR`.
 The "group.csv" needs to contain 2 columns seperated by ",": the first one is the cell barcodes same with `barcode.tsv` and the second one is the group name.
 Then you can run the pipeline as example below:

 #### Using cellMarkerPipe as commander
 ##### Step 0: cellMarkerPipe Overview
+cellMarkerPipe is able to be run in command line.
+With the input
 ``` bash
 cellMarkerPipe --help
 ```
+We can find this pipepline has 3 main steps: preprocess, selection and evaluation.
 ```bash
 usage: cellMarkerPipe [-h] [--version] {preprocess,selection,evaluation} ...